wazuh/wazuh-dashboard-plugins/docker/osd-dev/README.md

 ## Notes

-`wazuh-indexer` and `wazuh-dashboard` are both a redistribution of a version of the OpenSearch Stack.
+`Wazuh Indexer` and `Wazuh Dashboard` are both a redistribution of a version of the OpenSearch Stack.
 We will only create environments for the versions of OpenSearch which will be included into a Wazuh version.

-`opensearch` supported versions:
+`OpenSearch` supported versions:
 - 1.2.4
-- 2.0.0
+- 2.3.0

-`opensearch-dashboard` supported versions:
+`OpenSearch Dashboards` supported versions:
 - 1.2.0
-- 2.0.0
+- 2.3.0

-We must use official `wazuh-indexer` and `wazuh-dashboard` images for testing!
+We must use official `Wazuh Indexer` and `Wazuh Dashboard` images for testing!

 This environment will start a working deployment with:
-  - Imposter - a mock server
+  - Imposter - a mock server.
-  - Elasticsearch-exporter - Elasticsearch metrics to Prometheus adapter
+  - Elasticsearch-exporter - Elasticsearch metrics to Prometheus adapter.
-  - OpenSearch single-node cluster
+  - OpenSearch single-node cluster.
-  - OpenSearch-Dashboards development environment
+  - OpenSearch Dashboards development environment.

-The OpenSearch-Dashboards development environment includes an already bootstrapped Kibana, with all the node modules precompiled and ready to use in a development session.
+The OpenSearch Dashboards development environment includes an already bootstrapped Kibana, with all the node modules precompiled and ready to use in a development session.